Nafcillin

-Nafcillin sodium is a narrow-spectrum beta-lactam antibiotic of the penicillin class.
+Nafcillin sodium is a narrow-spectrum, second-generation beta-lactam antibiotic of the penicillin class.
 As a beta-lactamase-resistant penicillin, it is used to treat infections caused by Gram-positive bacteria, in particular, species of staphylococci that are resistant to other penicillins.

 Nafcillin is considered therapeutically equivalent to oxacillin, although one retrospective study found greater rates of hypokalemia and acute kidney injury in patients taking nafcillin compared to patients taking oxacillin.

 Indications

-Nafcillin is indicated in the treatment of staphylococcal infections, except those caused by MRSA.
+Nafcillin is approved by the FDA for use in treating Staphylococcus infections, including strains resistant to other penicillin-class antibiotics.
+One notable exception is that Nafcillin is not indicated for treatment of MRSA cases.

 U.S. clinical practice guidelines recommend either nafcillin or oxacillin as the first-line treatment of choice for staphylococcal endocarditis in patients without artificial heart valves.

 Side-effects

 As with all penicillins, serious life-threatening allergic reactions can occur.